Womb Staff Pose - Yoni Dandasana A

 Step 8

-To release, slowly lower your feet back down to the ground and release your pelvic floor muscles.
+To release, slowly lower your feet back down to the ground and relax your pelvic floor muscles.

 Benefits and Contraindications